fossasia/eventyay-tickets/video/docs/developer/api/questions.rst

 There are four permissions involved with the questions API:

-- ``room:questions.read`` to be able to see questions at all
+- ``room:question.read`` to be able to see questions at all
-- ``room:questions.ask`` to be able to ask questions
+- ``room:question.ask`` to be able to ask questions
-- ``room:questions.vote`` to be able to vote on questions
+- ``room:question.vote`` to be able to vote on questions
-- ``room:questions.moderate`` to be able to update or delete questions, and to activate and deactivate the questions module
+- ``room:question.moderate`` to be able to update or delete questions, and to activate and deactivate the questions module

 Room Config
 -----------